adrianblakey/slot-car-ecom/README.md

 For the bootloader:

-    add_target(BOOT3_PA2_AUX_FAST_EXIT STM32F0 IO_PA2 USARTv1 FAST_EXIT IO_AUX)
+    add_target(BOOT3_PA2_XF STM32F0 AT32F4 IO_PA2 IO_AUX FAST_EXIT)

 For the firmware:

-    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_MIN=400 ANALOG_MAX=1818 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 DUTY_DRAG=70 IO_AUX)  # rev0
-    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218) # rev10
+    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)

-The boot loader only differs from the ESCape32 distributed bootloader for the Artery by the addition of "FAST_EXIT" and "IO_AUX".

 The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up about the build parameters that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki).

-The REMORA-rev0 binary is built from yet to be checked in sources for ESCape32 Rev 10, it has values that we found to work well for our prototype testing.
-It changes the duty cycle ramping between ~2.2v and 10v and pwm frequencies from the default values, and lowers the duty drag 70% - from its default of 75%.
-The timing default is suitable for all but high K<sub>v</sub> motors (see below).

-The REMORA-rev10 binary is built from yet to be checked in sources for ESCape32 Rev 10, it has default values and no ramping with a minimum analog voltage of ~1.1v to ~12.2v.
+The REMORA-rev10 binary is built from sources for ESCape32 Rev 10, it has default values and no ramping with a minimum analog voltage of ~1.1v to ~12.2v.
 We have been using this for our prototype testing.
 To use this you'll probably need to attach a WiFi dongle to eCom and set some specific values to suit your precise needs.

 The firmware has not been compiled with the "ANALOG" option so that the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.